chrisvizes/chrisvizes.github.io/pages/about.md

 ## My Current Role

 I am part of The Information Lab.
-Here, I obliterate Tableau problems, juggle data with Alteryx, team up with AI to write code, see what fits into APIs and what comes back out, and demo the dos and donts.
+Here, I obliterate Tableau problems, juggle data with Alteryx, team up with AI to write code, see what fits into APIs and demo the dos and donts.
 Even a little data engineering.

 ## University